 - 4K VIDEO CAPTURE: 4K QFHD video recording (3840 x 2160), plus exclusive LUMIX 4K PHOTO and 4K Post Focus with...

-You can currently find the Panasonic ZS100 on the Panasonic website for $, $ off its original price.
-It is also available on Amazon for just a few dollars less, coming in at $.
+You can currently find the Panasonic ZS100 on the Panasonic website.
+It is also available on Amazon for just a few dollars less.
 It is an Amazon’s Choice product.

 How the Panasonic ZS100 Compares